matchms/matchms/citation/paper.md

 Matchms is freely accessible either as conda package (https://anaconda.org/nlesc/matchms), or in form of source-code on GitHub (https://github.com/matchms/matchms).
 All main functions are covered by tests and continuous integration to offer reliable functionality.
-We explicitly value future contributions from a mass spectrometry interested community and hope that matchms can serve as a reliable and accessible entry point to handling complex mass spectrometry dataset using Python.
+We explicitly value future contributions from a mass spectrometry interested community and hope that matchms can serve as a reliable and accessible entry point for handling complex mass spectrometry datasets using Python.

 # Example workflow